2.3 Non-Discrimination Policy

 IV.
 REQUIREMENTS

-Equal Opportunity and Affirmative Action.
+• Equal Opportunity and Affirmative Action.
 It is the policy of Ithaca College to offer equal opportunity in all matters in compliance with the Civil Rights Act of 1964, the Age Discrimination in Employment Act of 1975, Title IX of the Education Amendments of 1972, the Rehabilitation Act of 1973, the Vietnam Era Veteran's Readjustment Assistance Act of 1974, Article 15 of the Executive Law of New York State (the Human Rights Law), the Americans with Disabilities Act of 1990, and other related federal, state and local legislation, executive orders, regulations, and guidelines.
-The College prohibits discrimination on the grounds of age, disability, marital status, national origin, race, color, religion, sex, sexual orientation, gender identity or expression, or military status recruits, hires, and promotes on the basis of individual qualifications and performance.
-It is the College’s objective of the Ithaca College Affirmative Action Program to guarantee equal opportunity in the College's employment practices, training, and promotional opportunities.
+The College prohibits discrimination on the grounds of age, disability, marital status, national origin, race, color, religion, shared ancestry or ethnic characteristics, sex, sexual orientation, sex stereotypes, gender identity or expression, transgender status, pregnancy or pregnancy related conditions, genetic information, or military status.
+The objective of the Ithaca College Affirmative Action Program is to guarantee equal opportunity in the College's employment practices, training, and promotional opportunities.

 The Office of Human Resources establishes and maintains procedures to increase the chances of successfully achieving this objective and to monitor progress.
 These procedures also provide the necessary documentation to evaluate a discrimination complaint.
-No department, school, or division is authorized to hire new faculty or staff without prior certification from the Office of Human Resources that its search and hiring process was fair and attempted to locate and consider available qualified female, minority, and disabled candidates.
+No department, school, or division is authorized to hire new faculty or staff, including full-time, part-time, or temporary, without adhering to Human Resources procedures or obtaining written authorization from Human Resources to deviate from such procedures.

-Pregnancy and Related Conditions.
-Any employee who is informed by a student of such student’s pregnancy or related conditions, unless the employee reasonably believes that the Title IX Coordinator has been notified, must promptly provide that person with the Title IX Coordinator’s contact information.
-The employe must also inform such student that the Title IX Coordinator can coordinate specific actions to prevent sex discrimination and ensure the student’s equal access to the recipient’s education program or activity.
+• Pregnancy and Related Conditions.
+Any employee who is informed by a student of such student’s pregnancy or related conditions, unless the employee reasonably believes that the Title IX Coordinator has been notified, must promptly provide that person with the Title IX Coordinator’s contact information and the College's Information for Pregnant Students website.

-- Reporting Discrimination and/or Harassment.
+• Reporting Discrimination and/or Harassment.
 All community members are encouraged to report suspected incidents of discrimination or harassment to the Office of Human Resources.
-Faculty members and staff with supervisory responsibilities are expected to maintain an employment and educational environment that is free of discriminatory conduct, including harassment.
+All Ithaca College employees are expected to maintain an employment and educational environment that is free of discriminatory conduct, including harassment.
 All supervisors and managers who receive a complaint or information about suspected discriminatory conduct, observe what may be discriminatory conduct, or for any reason suspect that discriminatory conduct is occurring, are required to report such suspected conduct to the Office of Human Resources.

-Retaliation.
-Consistent with applicable law, the College prohibits any intimidation, threat, coercion, or discrimination against any individual (1) for the purpose of interfering with any right or privilege secured by College policy or applicable civil rights law, (2) because that individual made a complaint, testified, assisted, or participated in any manner in an investigation, proceeding or hearing under College policy or applicable civil rights law, or (3) because that individual opposed conduct prohibited by College policy or applicable civil rights law.
+• Retaliation.
+Consistent with applicable law, the College prohibits any adverse action against any individual (1) for the purpose of interfering with any right or privilege secured by College policy or applicable civil rights law, (2) because that individual made a complaint, testified, assisted, or participated in any manner in an investigation, proceeding or hearing under College policy or applicable civil rights law, or (3) because that individual opposed conduct prohibited by College policy or applicable civil rights law.
+Retaliation includes conduct that would discourage a reasonable person from engaging in activity protected under this policy.

 V. VIOLATIONS

-Individuals found in violation of this policy will be subject to appropriate disciplinary action, up to and including termination of employment for employees and suspension or expulsion for students.
+Individuals found in violation of this policy will be subject to appropriate disciplinary action, up to and including termination of employment for employees, suspension or expulsion for students, and barring from College premises for visitors and other community members.